 That’s exactly what real estate trainer and Realtor Anne Jones does in her Tour of Tacoma video:

-Ready to shoot a great real estate neighborhood walkthrough video?
-Check out our 5 tips below.
+Ready to shoot a great real estate neighborhood walk-through video?
+Check out our five tips below.

 Plan Your Route